FIND US ON SOCIAL

 Can you get the flu shot with your COVID vaccine?

-Yes—the CDC says that it's completely save to receive your flu and COVID vaccines at the same time.
+Yes—the AAP says that it's safe to receive your flu and COVID vaccines at the same time.

 Final Thoughts on Flu Shots for Babies